Somerset Towns and Villages

 Dog Friendly Accommodation & Other Canine friendly attractions & Information

 Claverton Manor, BA2 7BD

 The American Museum takes you on a journey through the history of America, from its early settlers to the twentieth century.

-The American Museum takes you on a journey through the history of America, from its early settlers to the twentieth century.
+The American Museum on the outskirts of Bath, Somerset, takes you on a journey through the history of America, from its early settlers to the twentieth century.
 With its remarkable collection of folk and decorative arts, the Museum shows the diverse and complex nature of American traditions.
 The only museum of Americana outside the United States, it was founded to bring American history and cultures to the people of Britain and Europe.

 The permanent collection includes more than two hundred historic American quilts, exceptional pieces of Shaker furniture, Native American objects, and two hundred historical maps of the New World starting from the twelfth century and stretching through the Renaissance.
 The museum also has the most significant collection of American folk art in Europe.
 Visitors can also explore the extensive grounds, which include an arboretum of American trees.

 Designed by Washington DC-based landscape architecture firm OEHME, VAN SWEDEN, the New American Garden is its first European commission.
 With new landscaping, and planting the garden provides an exciting horticultural insight into the flora and fauna of the United States.

 Night and Day: 1930s Fashion and Photographs (March-June)

 A vintage fashion exhibition from the Fashion and Textiles Museum London, displaying a selection of pieces from the glorious gowns to casual chic.